 miFuncion()

-Apart from these differences, in general, we see that functions are defined in a very similar way and invoked in a very similar way.
+Apart from these differences, in general, we see that functions are defined very similarly and are invoked very similarly.

 Use descriptive names: Choose function names that reflect their purpose and what they do.
 Descriptive names make the code easier to understand and more readable.

-A function should be responsible for a single thing: It is advisable for a function to have a single responsibility or specific task.
-This makes the code easier to understand and maintain.
-If a function is performing multiple tasks, consider splitting it into smaller, cohesive functions.
+A function should be responsible for one thing: It is advisable for a function to have a single responsibility or specific task.
+This facilitates code understanding and maintenance.
+If a function is performing multiple tasks, consider splitting it into smaller, more cohesive functions.

 Keep your functions short and concise: Functions should have a clear responsibility and perform a specific task.
 If a function becomes too long, consider splitting it into smaller, reusable functions.